Fuco1/smartparens/README.md

 Automatic escaping
 ==========

-Warning: this feature needs `font-lock-mode` enabled (but seriously, who doesn't use it).

 If `sp-autoescape-string-quote` is enabled, all quotes (by this string delimiters are understood) are escaped if the point is within a string.
 The quote pair, if auto inserted, is escaped as well.

 If you want automatic deletion of escaped quote, you need to add it as a new pair definition with `sp-add-pair`.
 For example, both `"` and `\"` need to be defined as pairs (these two are included by default as they are by far the most common).